DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop7/Part_II.md

 0.3585859 0.1555985 0.4858156
 ```

 2. Compute the squared distance from each assemblage to the red dot.
-The distance we use to do this in CA is called (geek lingo) the *chi-square distance*.
-Here is the computation for the first row of the matrix of type proportions in each assemblage.
-First we check the proportions for the first assemblage:
+The distance we use to do this in CA is called (more geek lingo) the *chi-square distance*.
+Here is the computation for the first row of the matrix of type proportions.
+First, we check the proportions for the first assemblage:
 ```
   propMat[1,]
      Type1      Type2      Type3
 0.61877395 0.01532567 0.36590038
 ```
-Get the sum of squared differences between the mean proportions (centroid) and the proportions in the first assemblage:
+Now we get the sum of squared differences between the mean proportions (the centroid) and the proportions in the first assemblage:
 ```
 > (propMat[1,] - colProps)^2
      Type1      Type2      Type3
 0.06769784 0.01967648 0.01437966
 ```
-To get the *Squared chi-square distance* we square the differences, divide by the mean proportions, and add it all up.
+To get the *squared chi-square distance* we square the differences, divide by the mean proportions, and add it all up.
 ```
 > squaredChi2DistFromMean <- sum((propMat[1,] - colProps)^2/colProps)
 > squaredChi2DistFromMean
 [1] 0.3448469
 ```
 If we had skipped the division step, we would have a *squared Euclidean distance*.
-It's dividing by the column means (centroid) that makes it a *squared chi-squared distance*.
+It's dividing by the column means (centroid) that makes it a *chi-squared distance*.
 Think back to intro stats....
 The guts of the chi-squared statistic is *(O-E)<sup>2</sup>/E*, where *O* is a *observed* count and *E* is an *expected* count.
 See the parallel?

 The division step weights the final distance inversely in proportion to the overall frequency of each type.
 So rare types contribute more!

-We compute the squared chi-sqaured distances to the mean (centroid) for all the assemblages.
+Now we compute the squared chi-squared distances to the mean (centroid) for all the other assemblages the assemblages.
+Check the code file for how to do this.

  3. Here is the last step in getting our measure of variation in the data (*inertia*):  We compute a weighted sum of the square chi-squared distances, where the weights are the sizes of the assemblages: bigger asssemblages get more weight.
-This weighted sum is the *inertia*.
+This weighted sum is the *inertia* value we need.
 Here is the code:
  ```
 > rowProps <- rowSums(simData)/ sum(simData)
 > inertia <- sum(squaredChi2DistsFromMean * rowProps)